PerfectFit-project/virtual_coach_useful_activities/README.md

 	  <img src = "Readme_images/dbeaver_4.PNG" width = "500" title="DBeaver 4.">

    - The database is persistent because of the "volumes" we specified in docker-compose.yml for postgres.
-Read more about this here: https://medium.com/codex/how-to-persist-and-backup-data-of-a-postgresql-docker-container-9fe269ff4334.
+Read more about this [here](https://medium.com/codex/how-to-persist-and-backup-data-of-a-postgresql-docker-container-9fe269ff4334).
       - So you can run `docker-compose down --volumes` and `docker-compose up --build` and the database content is still there.
 Check for yourself using DBeaver.
 	  - To delete the database content, just remove the "data"-folder.